Liquiçá Municipality

-Liquiçá (Município Liquiçá, Munisípiu Likisá) is one of the municipalities (formerly districts) of East Timor.
+Liquiçá (Município Liquiçá, Munisípiu Likisá) is one of the municipalities (formerly districts) of Timor-Leste.
 Its capital is also called Liquiçá.

-Etymology
+Toponymy

-The English language name of the municipality has been said to be a Portuguese approximation of the old name Liku Saen, which means 'python' in the local Tokodede language, or the corresponding portmanteau Likusaen.
+The English language version of the municipality's name has been said to be a Portuguese approximation of the old name Liku Saen, or its corresponding portmanteau Likusaen, each of which means 'python' in the local Tokodede language.

 Another theory points to the Tokodede expression Likis Aá, meaning 'motion' or 'change', referring to an incident during the founding of the city of Vila de Liquiçá.
 After the Portuguese had chosen the settlement site, people started clearing the forest there and turning it into an open space.
 The Portuguese then asked the local people to tell them the name of the area.
 The local people did not understand the question, and so the Portuguese tried to communicate with gestures by moving their hands back and forth.
 The local people then responded with the expression Likis Aá, that is, 'moving' or 'changing'.

-It has also been asserted that the Portuguese version of the name may also be a "... form of cultural and mind de-colonization ..." [sic - colonization] of the local name that changes the indigenous cultural meanings and history.
+Additionally, it has been asserted that the Portuguese version of the name may be a "... form of cultural and mind de-colonization ..." [sic - colonization] of the local name that changes the indigenous cultural meanings and history.

 Geography

-Liquiçá municipality is situated on the northern coast of East Timor, and borders the municipalities of Dili (containing the national capital) to the east, Aileu to the Southeast, Ermera to the south, and Bobonaro to the southwest.
+Liquiçá municipality is situated on the northern coast of Timor-Leste, and borders the municipalities of Dili (containing the national capital) to the east, Aileu to the Southeast, Ermera to the south, and Bobonaro to the southwest.
 To the northwest lies the Savu Sea.
 The municipality has a population of 73,027 (Census 2010) and an area of 549 km2.
 The borders of the municipality are identical to those of the district of the same name in Portuguese Timor.
 Its administrative posts are Bazartete, Liquiçá and Maubara.

 Widely known as a beautiful location, it has a breath-taking view of the Ombai Strait, which is most visible as you drive into Liquiçá from Dili, rounding the last mountain curve before descending into the valley.
-The beaches are rocky, as are most beaches on East Timor, but nonetheless beautiful.
+The beaches are rocky, as are most beaches on Timor-Leste, but nonetheless beautiful.
 The river that flows down to the sea from the mountains is dry, except during the monsoon season.
 During this time, the main road washes out several times, and is repaired each time by the local population.
 The only downside to its beauty is the large population of mosquitoes which carry both the deadly diseases malaria and dengue fever.